CCGS Louis S. St-Laurent

 CCGS Louis S. St-Laurent (NGCC Louis S. St-Laurent) is a Canadian Coast Guard (CCG) heavy icebreaker.
 Louis S. St-Laurent's home port is St. John's, Newfoundland and Labrador.
-It is the largest icebreaker and flagship of the CCG.
+She is the largest icebreaker and flagship of the CCG.

 The ship is named after Louis St. Laurent, who served as the 12th prime minister of Canada from 1948 to 1957.

 Operations

 Louis S. St-Laurent is based at CCG Base St. John's in St. John's, Newfoundland.
 The vessel's current operation tempo consists of summer voyages to Canada's Arctic where she supports the annual Arctic sealift to various coastal communities and carries out multi-disciplinary scientific expeditions.
 During the winter months, Louis S. St-Laurent sometimes operates in the Gulf of St. Lawrence to aid ships in transiting to Montreal, Quebec, although she usually only serves this assignment during particularly heavy ice years.

 Since entering service in 1969, the icebreaker has been compelled to go through several refits in order to keep her in service.
 In November 2020 the federal government announced that it would endeavour to keep the vessel in service through the 2020s.
 Refits were planned to take place at the Davie Shipyard over three 5-month dry-docking periods in 2022, 2024 and 2027 respectively, with an alongside work period in 2023.